MariaBurz/manual_testing_portofolio/Final_Project/README.md

 API tests are executed based on the checklist.
 The collection used can be found here: JSON file with the collection of requests created for the Dependents API Full regression testing is needed after the bugs are fixed

-Test cases are executed on the created test Cycle summary: cycle_summary_execution.pdf Bugs have been created based on the failed tests.
-The complete bug reports can be found here: created_bugs.pdf enter here bug titles

 ## 1.7 Test Completion